Northeastern Himalayan subalpine conifer forests: Setting

 Northeastern Himalayan subalpine conifer forests cover 46300 sqkm in the southeast Tibetan Plateau, occurring between 2500 and 4200 m.
 The forests are mostly in the Yarlung Tsangpo Grand Canyon, where the Yarlung Tsangpo River wraps around the eastern edge of the Himalayas and descends from the Tibetan Plateau.
 Tributary valleys of the Yarlung Tsangpo, including those of the Nyang River and Parlung Tsangpo, host connected portions of the Northeast Himalayan subalpine conifer forests.
 Isolated pockets of this ecoregion also occur in the Zayü River valley and Tawang Valley.
 Many of these forests are found in so-called "inner valleys", which are valleys that are shielded from the South Asian monsoon by mountain ridges but still receive enough precipitation to support thriving forests.

 In higher elevations, this ecoregion grades into Eastern Himalayan alpine shrub and meadows and Southeast Tibet shrub and meadows.
 In lower elevations it grades into Eastern Himalayan broadleaf forests.

 Flora

-The dominant trees are Tsuga dumosa, Picea smithiana, and Abies spp.
+The dominant trees are Tsuga dumosa, Picea brachytyla, Picea likiangensis, Cupressus austrotibetica, Cupressus gigantea, Cupressus torulosa, and Abies spp.
 Less common are Larix griffithiana, Larix potaninii, Pinus wallichiana, and Taxus baccata.
 Near timberline are found various junipers: Juniperus indica, Juniperus recurva, and Juniperus squamata.
 Betula utilis is often found with the conifers.
+Conifer trees in this ecoregion can grow up to be very tall, sometimes up to 70-80m.
+Cupressus torulosa (Himalayan cypress) is one of the tallest known species of trees(can grow up to 102.3m), and it can be found in this ecoregion.
 Other broadleaf plants include Acer spp., Magnolia spp., Sorbus spp., Viburnum spp., Lauraceae, and Araliaceae.
 Rhododendrons reach their pinnacle in this ecoregion.
 The number of rhododendron species seems to increase above 2000 m, and the Yarlung Tsangpo River gorge alone may harbor over 60 of them.

 The highest forest in the world is found in this ecoregion, with Tibetan juniper reaching heights of 4900 m in Baxoi County, Tibet Autonomous Region.